lushcodes/CV/README.md

 - Extremely informative experience in time management, organisiation and developing social connections.
 - I was able to maintain steady bookings and repeat business due to my enthusiasm and quick response times which I learned was critical to success.
 - I was a trusted leader when it came to decsion making as I was able to rationalise, think objectively and act without bias when it came to disagreements.
+- Supported and met many amazing artists such as Paul McCartney, The Zutons and Queens of The Stone Age

 **Quickcade - Charity Speedrun Events** (Jan 2019 - Present)
 *Marketing & Design*